whphhg/vcash-expressjs/README.md

-# A (unofficial) Node.js WebUI for the Vcash wallet
+# An unofficial Node.js WebUI for the Vcash wallet

 Works on Linux, Windows and OS X.